-A spray wand, sprinkling can or hose-attached mist nozzle is good for watering seedbeds, container plantings, hanging baskets, and for emergency spot watering.
+A spray wand, sprinkling can, or hose-attached mist nozzle is good for watering seedbeds, container plantings, hanging baskets, and for emergency spot watering.

-The best choice for efficient, even and deep watering of garden plants at soil level is a soaker hose and/or drip irrigation system.
+The best choice for efficient, even, and deep watering of garden plants at soil level is a soaker hose and/or drip irrigation system.

 Drip-irrigation systems and soaker hoses are a more sustainable alternative to the traditional sprinkler system.
-Drip-irrigation systems employ small gaps at standard distances in a hose, leading to the slow trickle of water droplets which percolate the soil over a protracted period.
+Drip-irrigation systems employ small gaps at standard distances in a hose, leading to the slow trickle of water droplets that percolate the soil over a protracted period.
 These systems use 30 – 50% less water than conventional methods.
 Soaker hoses help to reduce water use by up to 90%.
 They connect to a garden hose and lay along the row of plants under a layer of mulch.
 A layer of organic material added to the soil helps to increase its absorption and water retention; previously planted areas can be covered with compost.

 Water Deep and Infrequently